Canadian-Institute-in-Egypt/joint-programs/README.md

 # joint-programs
-Github repository for Canadian Institute in Egypt documents
+Github repository for Canadian Institute in Egypt's documents